abdusco/abdus.dev/src/posts/python-monitor-usb/python-monitor-usb.md

 Windows broadcasts a [`WM_DEVICECHANGE` message][WM_DEVICECHANGE] when hardware configuration of the system changes.
 That includes plug-and-play devices, such as USB drives, printers, mouse etc.
 We need to call native APIs to create a window and register a callback that gets triggered by Windows when a message is broadcast.

-We need [`pywin32`][pywin32] package, which provides extensions to consume Win32 APIs in Python.
+We need the [`pywin32`][pywin32] package, which provides extensions to consume Win32 APIs in Python.
 We can install it with pip:

 ```shell
 pip install pywin32